 The Brian Stacey Award

-This unique award launched in 2002 targets Australian emerging conductors of Music Theatre, Ballet, Opera, Classical and Choral music genres worthy of further assistance and to enable them to gain opportunity to broaden their musical knowledge and further valuable experience.
+The Brian Stacey Memorial Trust will pass the final Stacey baton in 2016 and wrap forever.
+Our final celebration will be on 24 October 2016.
+This unique award launched in 2002 targets Australian emerging conductors of Music Theatre, Ballet, Opera, Classical and Choral music genres worthy of further assistance and to enable them to gain opportunity to broaden their musical knowledge and gain further valuable experience.

 The winner will be chosen from entries submitted to the Musical Advisory Panel, who will make their recommendations for Nominees/Winner and the Brian Stacey Memorial Trustees will then choose the winner.
-The winner will be announced on 24 June at the Helpmann Nominations Media Launch and will be presented with an $8,000 prize plus appear at the Helpmann Awards® Ceremony on Monday 29 July at the Sydney Opera House.
+The winner will be announced on Monday 20 June at the Helpmann Nominations Media Launch and will be presented with a $10,000 prize plus appear at the Helpmann Awards Ceremony in Sydney on the 25 July.

 'The Brian Stacey Award has a very deliberate slant in that applicants are required not only to demonstrate their dexterity, musicianship, communication skills in Stacey-like fashion, but also put forward a Vision Statement that shows that they have a grand dream for the Australian music making of the future and have a clear understanding with regard to the part they can play in bringing that into a reality.'
 (Kathryn Sadler – Chair)